lucgerrits/simple_trading_tests/README.md

 # simple_trading_tests

-This is a simple trading test on BTC/USDT using extream basic strategies.
+This is a simple trading test on BTC/USDT using extreme basic strategies.

 ```bash
 python3 -m venv .venv